BOOST CONFERENCE PRESENTER FAQ

 Q: Can I submit an application to present an Inspiration Station?

 Yes!
 We encourage presenters to also host an Inspiration Station.
-Additionally, if your workshop was not accepted, you are still eligible to apply for an Inspiration Station.
+Additionally, if your workshop was not accepted, you are still eligible to apply to facilitate an Inspiration Station workshop.
 All inquiries about Inspiration Stations should be directed to boostconference.org/inspiration-stations

 Q: I had no idea I was supposed to present at the BOOST Conference.
 Am I still held liable to present?

-BOOST communicates multiple times via phone and email to notify the main presenters of their responsibilities.
+BOOST communicates multiple times via phone and email to notify the main presenters of their acceptance and commitments.
 If the main presenter is unresponsive after multiple attempts to contact or cancels the workshop session, this will affect a presenter’s standing at future BOOST Collaborative conferences and events.

 Registration & Fees